michaelb/sniprun/README.md

 ## What does it do ?

-Basically, it allows you to run a part of your code, even if as-is your code won't even compile/run because it's unfinished (but to finish it you'd need to assert the first part)
+Basically, it allows you to run a part of your code.

-Quickly grab a line or some visual range, `:'<,'>SnipRun` it and... that's it!
+Position the cursor on a line or select some visual range, `:'<,'>SnipRun` it and... that's it!

-By selecting a visual range (always rounded line-wise) or positioning yourself on a particular line of code, and running the `SnipRun` command on it (I advise to map it), you can send the line(s) to Sniprun.
 Sniprun will then:

+- Get the code you selected (selections are rounded line-wise)
 - Optionnaly, get additional information if necessary (auto retrieve import when supported for example)
 - Add the boilerplate when it exists.
 In C, it surrounds your snip with "int main() {", "}".
 - Build (write to a script file, or compile) the code